 What advice would you give to a new entrepreneur?

 Be fearless, but wise.
 In other words, don’t be afraid to take chances, and don’t be afraid of failure.
 Some things work and some things don’t.
-You learn, you grow and you move on to the next idea.
+You learn and you’ll grow and you’ll move on to the next idea.
 The key is to LEARN.
 I was almost 60 years old when I began Pouchee® and am now 65.
 I am still learning every day.
 Never think you know it all.
-Listen to your customers, advisors and employees…even incrementally empowering your employees, teaching them if necessary to make decisions that are wise as well.
+Listen to your customers, advisors, and employees … even incrementally empowering your employees, teaching them if necessary to make decisions that are wise as well.

 How do you manage all of your personal and business activities?

 I rely on my Outlook Calendar to keep my schedule both personal and professional.
 The busier and crazier things get I can’t rely on my memory or I would be constantly overlapping.
 My calendar fusses with me when I try to do that.

 All in all, it’s a crazy life.
 I now have four grandchildren that are musts to fit into the schedule.
 Who would have thought that at this stage of my life I would be having this much fun!